 Women’s Rugby World Cup |

-Natasha Hunt is, without a doubt, one of the most successful women to play rugby in the sport’s history.
+Natasha Hunt is undoubtedly one of the most successful women to play rugby in the sport’s history.
 Since her debut in 2014, she has controlled the women’s game.

 2. Portia Woodman